UNA Statement on FERPA

 - Photographs; and

 FERPA also provides exceptions for release of information under certain circumstances.
-As provided for under FERPA, UNA notifies parents/guardians when certain violations of the Student Code of Conduct occur (http://www.una.edu/student-conduct/policies/parental-notification.html.)
-A more complete statement of student rights under FERPA is available on the Department of Education website at http://www2.edu.gov/policy/gen/guid/fpco/ferpa/index.html.
+As provided for under FERPA, UNA notifies parents/ guardians when certain violations of the Code of Student Conduct occur (see Parental Notification policy at https://www.una.edu/policies).
+A more complete statement of student rights under FERPA is available on the Department of Education website at http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html.